AUGUST AT CLUNY

 HIPS & BERRIES

-The most obvious of colourful hips in early August are the orange and red hips of Rosa omeiensis which are also eaten by the squirrels.
+The most obvious of colourful hips in early August are the orange and red hips of Rosa sericea which are also eaten by the squirrels.
 Good examples are on the lawn at No 2 and in the gravel opposite.
-Of the Actaeas or Baneberry, the prolific numbers of A. rubra berries are now being devoured by bullfinches, song thrushes and blackbirds while the white berries of A. alba (Doll’s Eyes) may stay on the stems for weeks without being eaten.
-Some of the more spectacular seed heads are those of the Arisaemas (Cobra Lilies) which have spikes of red or orange berries.
+Of the Actaeas (or Baneberry), the prolific numbers of the red-berried A. rubra are now being devoured by bullfinches, song thrushes and blackbirds while the white berries of A. alba (Doll’s Eyes) may stay on the stems for weeks without being eaten.
+Some of the more spectacular seed heads are those of the Arisaemas (Cobra Lilies) which have spikes of red or orange berries The flesh of the seeds will eventually be eaten by wasps.
 Different species of Berberis hold tiny orange or red berries like little jewels on their fine branches.
 This a good coning year so look up at conifers (especially from the lawn) for the many different types of cones.

 WILDLIFE

 Please keep a look out for the Red Squirrels.
 They feed regularly, sometimes two at a time, on the bird feeders near the first Sequoiadendron giganteum at No 5 and on feeders in the car-park.
-The squirrels are quite tame so as long as you are quiet and patient it should be possible to get a photograph particularly at No 5.
+The squirrels are quite tame so as long as you are quiet and patient it should be possible to get a photograph.
 The garden is full of birds.
 Nuthatches, Treecreepers, Jay, Song Thrushes and Great Spotted Woodpeckers are regulars along with many other common species.
 There are plenty toads and frogs, one reason for the near perfect hosta leaves!
 You may also see one of the resident stoats.
 There have already been a few Stinkhorns evident in the garden and other fungi are beginning to appear.
-Butterfly numbers have dropped partly because of the wetter weather.
-On sunny days you might see Speckled Wood, Red Admiral, Painted Lady, Small Tortoiseshell or Green Veined White.
+Butterfly numbers have dropped dramatically as have bumblebees because of the wet and cold spring.
+On sunny days you might see Speckled Wood and Green Veined White but sadly that is about all.
 If you are able to identify any fungi or butterflies, we would really appreciate a little note of any sightings.
 Thank you.

 AUGUST JOBS

 Constant cutting back of shrubs and trees is always necessary.
 Weeding and mulching continues as ever.
 There is seed to collect and dry.
-Early spring flowering plants are being lifted and split to be planted in other parts of the garden or potted for sale for next year.
+This year’s seedlings are being potted on and other plants split and potted.